shanchengnb/resit/README.md

 2.csl: ChenShandata/harvard-cite-them-right.csl

-Quarto will automatically create a folder named ChenShandata in your project directory (if it does not already exist) and save the necessary files there.
+Quarto will automatically create a folder named ChenShandata in your project directory (if it does not already exist) and download the necessary files there.

 This ensures that your bibliography (bio.bib) and CSL style file (harvard-cite-them-right.csl) are correctly located for PDF rendering.